aws-solutions/media-insights-on-aws/docs/source/samples/index.rst

 Sample Applications
 ===================

-Below are a collection of MIE sample applications.
+Below are a collection of MI sample applications.